 When you've got a story to share, you need an animation that will do the hard work for you.
 Our award-winning animations are original, stylish, full of wit and capable of communicating complex ideas with elegant simplicity.
 From hand-drawn whiteboard animations and their digital equivalents, to a limitless range of bespoke creative solutions.
 Take a look at our latest showreel for inspiration.

-Mike Hands and his AltForest team wanted a straight-talking, visually impactful animation that would break through apathy to kickstart a social movement.
+The AltForest team wanted a visually impactful animation that would break through apathy to kickstart a social movement.

-Engineers, HTS, needed an animation that reflected the dynamic approach of their practice: a centrepiece at their 10th anniversary celebrations and a permanent fixture on their website.
+Engineers, HTS, needed an animation that reflected the dynamic approach of their practice for their 10th anniversary.

-With the aim of promoting the university to prospective students around the world, our brief was to produce an animation based on the brain-spinningly brilliant lecture by SOAS's Dr Angus Lockyer, 'A Short History of the World'.
+SOAS asked us to produce an animation based on the brain-spinningly brilliant lecture by Dr Angus Lockyer, 'A Short History of the World'.